 - Close to male / female toilets and hand washing facilities

-- A proportionate size for the number of learners
+- A proportionate sized room for the number of learners

 - Adequate exits in case of an emergency / fire

 - Free of intrusive noise for uninterrupted learning

 - Adequate seating for the number of learners